scp756-221/course-site/docs/a6/page.md

 ## Set up the environment

-To run the sample machine learning application, you must first activate the [`conda` environment](https://docs.conda.io/en/latest/) containing the required libraries:
+To run the sample machine learning application on the AWS x86 EC2 instance, you must first activate the [`conda` environment](https://docs.conda.io/en/latest/) containing the required libraries:

 ~~~bash